VILLASframework/documentation/doc/fpga/Setup.md

 VFIO requires an IOMMU.

-@todo: Describe the necessary changes to the bootloader/Grub.
+@todo Describe the necessary changes to the bootloader/Grub.

 ### Modules